 Are campus events canceled?

 Most campus events are canceled.
-But Student Live, Diversity, Equity and Inclusion and others are planning virtual events.
+But Student Life, Diversity, Equity and Inclusion and others are planning virtual events.
 See the Stall Street Journal for details.

 Are admission open houses and on-campus tours canceled?

 Yes.
 For the time being.
-But please check our www.facebook/PPCCedu for details about virtual info sessions and town halls.
+But please check our www.facebook/PPCCedu for details about virtual info sessions.

 Are we discouraging in-person meetings?